Word Games

 Midlevel Tactics and Attempted Justifications

 You will hear many midlevels express outrage about this Patient Safety Guide.
 The outrage stems from the fact they can no longer hide behind white coats and vague terms, however their outrage will be expressed in the form of accusations of arrogance of doctors.
 This Patient Safety Guide is not about arrogance, rather it is about patient safety and upholding a standard of care of the highest quality.
 This is best demonstrated by the Greek poet Archilochus who once stated, “We don’t rise to the level of our expectations, we fall to the level of our training.”
-Arizona association of nurse anesthetists appeared to be only concerned about money as they stated, “the intent of the Hospitalist’s Union is to eliminate competition in the market…” Fairness in terms of marketplace competition refers to comparing apples to apples.
+Arizona association of nurse anesthetists appeared to be only concerned about money as they stated, “the intent of the [organization representing doctors] is to eliminate competition in the market…” Fairness in terms of marketplace competition refers to comparing apples to apples.
 As they appear to fail to grasp, patient safety is the highest priority for doctors, we are uncertain of what their priorities are.
 If we were comparing apples to apples, they would undergo the level of education and training required to become a doctor rather than a piecemeal training course which (in many instances) incorporates online courses and “distance learning” into their curricula.
 Furthermore, they would be subject to the same regulations, licensing and oversight as doctors.
 The statement that nurse anesthetist organization made appears to embody the mentality of many members of their society: financial convenience without sacrifice.
 The nurses who choose to become midlevels view this change in their career as “easy money” because they can continue to work full time and work towards a higher income with minimal education and lifestyle sacrifice.

 “The nurses who choose to become midlevels view this change in their career